 When flying Qantas, a shuttle bus is available from Port Lincoln Airport stopping at all major Accommodation and Hotels.
-A one way ticket is just $10 per person and is the cheapest and easiest way to get into town from the Airport.
-Please note if you are flying with Rex and want to use this service you have to wait for the second round of pick-ups.
-For all bookings and enquiries call Paul from Port Lincoln Passenger Service on 0424 120 841
+It is the cheapest and easiest way to get into city from the Airport dropping to all accommodations.
+Please note if you are flying with Rex bookings are essential.
+For all bookings and enquiries call Deb from Port Lincoln Passenger Service on 0428 830 608

 Your drive will take you through Port Augusta – the gateway to the outback on the edge of the majestic Flinders Ranges at the top of Spencer Gulf.

 - Adelaide to Port Lincoln via Port August (660kms)

 - Melbourne to Port Lincoln via Mildura and Port Augusta (1414kms)

 - Sydney to Port Lincoln via Wagga Wagga, Mildura and Port Augusta (1889kms)